Carl A. Vossberg Jr.

-Carl A. Vossberg, Jr., (born July 16, 1918 - March 9, 2008) was an American electrical engineer, inventor, and entrepreneur in the electronic instrumentation industry.
+Carl A. Vossberg, Jr., (July 16, 1918 – March 9, 2008) was an American electrical engineer, inventor, and entrepreneur in the electronic instrumentation industry.
 He is known for more than 30 technical patents in the area of refractometry, measurement, and control.
 Vossberg also founded Electron-Machine Corporation, the company responsible for the introduction of inline process refractometers as a measuring system for the pulp & paper, food, and chemical processing industries.

 Early life and education

 Vossberg began his college education at the City College of the City of New York (CCNY), studying electronics, and was awarded a BEE in Electrical Engineering from CCNY and a MS in Electrical Engineering (EE) from Columbia University.
 He also attended Massachusetts Institute of Technology.
 During WWII, Vossberg worked for the U.S. Office of Strategic Service (now CIA) participating in the development of remote radio transponders, artillery tracking systems, weapon fire detection controllers, and video transmission.